mpalmer/moby-derp/README.md

   "localhost"; so pointing to your local caching resolver using `127.0.0.1` will not end in happiness and puppies.

+* **`host_hostname`**: the hostname to use when generating the container hostname.
+This might be useful, for example, if moby-derp is running in a container by itself, with a hostname that reflects its management function, but the containers that are managed conceptually belong to the host.

 If you wish to modify the location of the `moby-derp` system-wide configuration file, you can do so by setting the `MOBY_DERP_SYSTEM_CONFIG_FILE` environment variable.
 Note, however, that it is a terrible idea to let ordinary users control